 What is no gap dental?
-Find out how you can save on dental with help from your health fund.
+Find out how you can save on oral care with help from your health fund.

-Dental work can be expensive, so in order to avoid costly payouts, many funds offer “no gap” dental services to encourage their members to maintain healthy teeth.
+Dental work can be expensive, so in order to avoid costly payouts, many insurers offer “no gap” dental cover to encourage their members to maintain healthy teeth.
 This guide looks at what no gap dental is, what it covers and which health funds are offering it to their members.

-As no gap dental is aimed at reducing the need for expensive dental treatments later in life, the services that health funds pick up the tab for include basic preventative treatments such as:
+As no gap dental is aimed at reducing the need for expensive dental treatments later in life, the services that health funds cover include basic preventative treatments such as:

 - Initial check-ups